mmuratarat/mmuratarat.github.io/_posts/2019-08-06-ensemble-learning-details-examples.md

 So in our random forest, we have two key concepts, we end up with trees that are not only trained on different sets of data (thanks to bagging) but also use different features to make decisions.
 This increases diversity in the forest leading to more robust overall predictions and the name ‘random forest.’

+## Predictions in Random Forest

-To perform the prediction using the trained random forest algorithm we need to pass the test features through the rules of each randomly created trees, store the predictions and then take an average of all the individual decision tree estimates.
-(This is the case for a regression task.
-For classification, the random forest will take a majority vote for the predicted class).
+When it comes time to make a prediction, the random forest takes an average of all the individual decision tree estimates in the case for a regression task.
+For classification, the random forest will take a majority vote for the predicted class.

+## Advantages and Disadvantages of Random Forest

 The procedure is easy to implement: only two parameters are to be set (number of trees and the number of variables considered at each split).
 We follow the recommendations of Breiman, 2001 and use a large number of trees (1000) and the sqrt(p) as the size of the variable subsets where p is the total number of variables.
 We can also choose the number of variables to be selected at each split using Cross-Validation.

 Random forests does not overfit.
 You can run as many trees as you want.
 It is fast.

-Random Forest works well with both categorical and continuous variables.
+It is versatile.
+It can handle binary features, categorical features, and numerical features.
+There is very little pre-processing that needs to be done.

 Random Forest handles higher dimensionality data very well.